elunna/nerfhack-changelog/README.md

 * Wizards start with a cloak of protection instead of magic resistance.
 * Wizards never receive magic missile in their starting inventory.
 * Wizards are able to sense magic fountains.
+* The Dark One gets a cloak of magic resistances and staff (from xNetHack).

 **Skill adjustments for wizards:**
 * Most of the wizard's combat based skills have been restricted and removed (Evil)